kvg-png/PS07/README.md

 ## About me

 👋 I’m Karen, and I’m from the NYC metro area studying in Northampton, MA!
-💻 I’m a senior majoring in Computer Science + minoring Statistical & Data Sciences
+💻 I’m majoring in Computer Science + minoring Statistical & Data Sciences

 ------------------------------------------------------------------------